-DLNR NEWS RELEASE: Makaha incident prompts safety reminders & accurate informationPosted on Oct 29, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Makaha incident prompts safety reminders & accurate informationPosted on Oct 29, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HONOLULU) – With a ten-year old boy in the hospital recovering from injuries, from what is thought to be the 7th human/shark encounter this year, officials with the Hawaii Dept. of Land and Natural Resources (DLNR), the City and County of Honolulu Emergency Services Department, and the Hawaii Institute of Marine Biology (HIMB) paused to remind ocean users of post-shark encounter protocols and the latest scientific research on sharks in Hawaii.